vijayhardaha/wordpress-plugin-boilerplate/README.md

 ## Start Development

-Run `npm start` to start development. `gulp watch` task will be started and as soon as you'll make changes on your assets files, your new assets will be generated automatically.
+Run `npm run dev` to start development. `gulp watch` task will be started and as soon as you'll make changes on your assets files, your new assets will be generated automatically.

 ## Build